Barry George

 Dando's profile and popularity ensured high public interest in the case.
 When no motive could be found and no evidence emerged from criminals or British intelligence of a contract or conspiracy to kill Dando, police began to reassess evidence that had been set aside at the start of the inquiry.
-The only non-circumstantial evidence was a single particle of firearm discharge residue—a speck that matched the ammunition used in the killing.
+The circumstantial evidence was a single particle of firearm discharge residue—a speck that matched the ammunition used in the killing.

 George was convicted of murder but the forensic evidence was later discounted and his conviction was judged unsafe by the Court of Appeal and quashed in 2007.
 After a retrial, he was acquitted on 1 August 2008.
-His claims for compensation for wrongful imprisonment have been dismissed.
+His claims for compensation for wrongful imprisonment have been dismissed, on the grounds that a reasonable first trial had occurred, with the successful appeal having been on legitimate technical issues rather than due to an overt "miscarriage of justice".

 Early life

-Barry George was born in Hammersmith Hospital, London.
+Barry George was on born on 15 April 1960, in Hammersmith Hospital, London.
 He is the youngest of three children.

 At 14, George attended the publicly funded Heathermount boarding school in Sunningdale, Berkshire, for children with emotional and behavioural difficulties.
 After leaving school without qualifications, his only employment was as a messenger at BBC Television Centre on a fixed term contract for six months; the job lasted only five months.